 - Landau-Ginzburg Theory and Fluctuations

 After successful completion of the module the students are able to:

 - Explain the concept of critical phenomena and analyse them with the help of critical exponents

 - Understand the use and methodology of the renormalisation group approach

 - Analyse a given system using the renormalisation group approach

 - Explain the Ginzburg-Landau theory and apply the renormalisation group approach to it

 - Explain and compare different approaches of non-equilibrium physics

-- Understand the basic principles underlying pattern formation processes
+- Understand the basic principles of percolation and non-equilibrium universality

 Familiarity with the basic concepts of statistical physics on bachelor level (PH0008) is required.